As a seasoned card player, Jess Harris knows a good hand when he sees one.

 In Harris's case, the experts with UI Heart and Vascular Center viewed ECMO as a last-ditch effort to give his heart a temporary boost so he could survive the surgical implantation of a cardiac stent.

 Cardiologist John Chase, MD, who evaluated Harris and recommended him for ECMO, noted that the procedure is not a cure.
-"ECMO is generally used for acute, reversible cardiac or respiratory failure when the risk of death despite conventional treatment is high (50 to 100 percent)," he explains.
+"ECMO is generally used for acute, reversible cardiac or respiratory failure when the risk of death despite conventional treatment is high (50-100%)," he explains.
 "The results focus on survival."

 ECMO is performed by draining venous blood from the large catheter placed in a vein to the ECMO circuit, removing carbon dioxide and adding oxygen through an artificial lung, and pumping the re-warmed blood back into the circulatory system via a vein (VV ECMO) or artery (VA ECMO).